-When I think back of those 26 months; 2 years and 2 months losing 396lbs and in nine of those months losing a rapid 200 of that, I shake my head.
+When I think back of those 26 months; 2 years and 2 months losing 396lbs, like, wow.
+In nine of those months losing a rapid 200 of that, I shake my head.

-With much praise and “well done” by many, and in seeing the results, I am sure that many thought I finally had conquered my “emotional eating”, but looks can be deceiving.
+With much praise and “well done’s” and in seeing the results, I am sure that many thought I finally had conquered my “emotional eating”; but looks can be deceiving.

 I remember the many visits to the surgeon’s office to remove my 72 staples after my last surgery.
 Each time I went away, the more and more discouraged I got.
 I tried to explain the pressure I was experiencing but I felt unheard.

-My picking began to start… and I struggled with the temptation.
-It was a very tumultuous time, I found it very hard to share with anyone what I was feeling inside.
+My picking began to start.
+I struggled with the temptation.
+It was a very tumultuous time.
+I found it very hard to share with anyone what I was feeling inside.

 For 9 months, I did not let a crumb pass my lips and now I was sneaking tiny morsels.
 I felt I was falling apart.
 Shame set in.
 Guilt for having nibble set me into a frenzy of walking so I wouldn’t gain before my next appointment.

 Then my last appointment came, the result was as before and I left the office devastated.

 Straight to the Tim Horton’s I went.
 I bought a dozen donuts and half a dozen muffins, and started demolishing them.